surajkarki66/glasir/README.md

 # Glasir
 This is our first academic project.
-This is a freelancing web application.
+Actually, `Glasir` is freelancing website targeted for Nepalese people.
+This repo contain all the endpoints of REST APIs required for `Glasir` website frontend.

 ## To start the node development server.
 First create .env file with name `.env`.
 Then copy the following credentials